A Father's Beautiful Photographs Of His Wife Breastfeeding (NSFW)

 Advertisement

-As a result, Ferrane hopes that people will get a moving, but not idealized, chronicle of these universal moments — an honest and tender portrayal of the prosaic reality of breastfeeding.
-The project includes stark images of nudity and lactating breasts that his partner consented to, and which make for powerful images.
-“Of course making this series doesn’t make me an expert in any way,” he says, when asked if he hopes the images will contribute in some small way towards normalizing the image of breastfeeding more.
-“But, for me, it should undoubtedly be seen as an act of life and love that is not always an easy task.
-It deserves encouragement in all its dimensions — psychological, physical, and social.
-In modern iconography, it's obvious to say that the female body is often eroticized.
-In this series, the idea is not so much to try to desexualize the body, but rather to render its function, and to show the beauty and poetry inherent in that.”
+As a result, Ferrane hopes that people will get a moving, but not idealised, chronicle of these universal moments – an honest and tender portrayal of the prosaic reality of breastfeeding.
+The project includes stark images of nudity and lactating breasts that were agreed with his partner, and which make for powerful images.
+“Of course making this series doesn’t make me an expert in any way,” he says, when asked if he hopes the images will contribute in some small way towards normalising the image of breastfeeding more, “but for me it should undoubtedly be seen as an act of life and love that is not always an easy task.
+It deserves encouragement in all its dimensions – psychological, physical and social.
+In modern iconography, it‘s obvious to say that the female body is often eroticised.
+In this series, the idea is not so much to try to desexualise the body, but rather to render its function, and to show the beauty and poetry inherent in that.”

 Advertisement